pombreda/pgreloaded/doc/tutorial/pong.rst

 currently available, it typically would loop over three tuples, two for the individual players and one for the ball.

-The :class:`pygame2.ebs.Applicator` thus enables us process combined data of our in-game items, without creating complex data structures.
+The :class:`pygame2.ebs.Applicator` thus enables us to process combined data of our in-game items, without creating complex data structures.

 .. note::